Alan-D-Chen/maskrcnn-benchmark/INSTALL.md

 ## Installation

 ### Requirements:
 - PyTorch 1.0 from a nightly release.
 It **will not** work with 1.0 nor 1.0.1.
-Installation instructions can be found in https://pytorch.org/get-started/locally/
+Installation instructions can be found in https://pytorch.org/get-started/locally/  (go for https://github.com/Alan-D-Chen/Python-ABC/blob/master/如何创建Python%20虚拟环境%EF%BC%88Pytorch%EF%BC%89.md)
 - torchvision from master
 - cocoapi
 - yacs